trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/deploying-contract.md

   date: 22 April 2024
 ---

-So far you have tried the token in a local sandbox.
+So far you have used the token in the SmartPy test scenario and in the Octez client local sandbox.
 To test it on a live network, you can use the Ghostnet test network.

+For more information about testnets, see [Testing on sandboxes and testnets](../../developing/testnets).

 ## Configuring the Octez client for Ghostnet